cerebro-data/external-docs/Install.md

 # open and edit env.sh, modifying it as necessary
 source /etc/cerebro/env.sh
 ```

+The config script from /etc/cerebro/env.sh will automatically be loaded when starting
+the DeploymentManager.
+If this is the path used, it is not necessary to source the
+script.

 **CEREBRO_AWS_DEFAULT_REGION**
 Cerebro will autodetect the region that it is running in.
 This setting